tldr-pages/tldr/pages/linux/trust.md

 `trust anchor {{path/to/certificate.crt}}`

-- Remove a specific anchors from the trust policy store:
+- Remove a specific anchor from the trust policy store:

 `trust anchor --remove {{path/to/certificate.crt}}`